 Uncompress Sierra DMG with dmg2img, then restore uncompressed image to USB, Change the variables below as you need (Warning: The following is just an example don’t just copy and paste)

 A helper will pop up.
-From here, format the Unallocated space as a NTFS volume (or an exFAT volume; it shouldn’t matter, since you’ll be wiping this partition in macOS Installer anyways).
+From here, format the Unallocated space as an NTFS volume (or an exFAT volume; it shouldn’t matter since you’ll be wiping this partition in macOS Installer anyways).